David Augsburger: Career

 Augsburger began his career with Mennonite Broadcasts (1961–1974), where he hosted the Mennonite Hour radio program and sang with the Mennonite Hour Quartet.
 He was ordained in 1963 and served as pastor of Trissels Mennonite Church in Virginia until 1971.
 He later held faculty positions at Northern Baptist Theological Seminary, Associated Mennonite Biblical Seminary (now AMBS), and Fuller Theological Seminary, where he taught pastoral counseling from 1990 until his retirement in 2012.

 Throughout his career, Augsburger led workshops worldwide on reconciliation, forgiveness, cross-cultural conflict, and interpersonal relationships.
 His major publications include Caring Enough to Confront (1980), Conflict Mediation Across Cultures (1992), The Freedom of Forgiveness (1988), Dissident Discipleship (2006), and Pastoral Counseling Across Cultures (1986).
 His Caring Enough series remains widely used in counseling and ministry settings.

 A devoted pacifist and peacemaker, Augsburger was known for his compassion, deep listening, and ability to confront injustice with grace.
 He co-pastored Peace Mennonite Fellowship in Claremont, California for many years until his death.
 Augsburger was a minister of the Mennonite Church and a diplomate of the American Association of Pastoral Counselors.

 Personal life and death

-Augsburger was married to Leann Elrich Augsburger Augsburger, and had three children.
+Augsburger was married to Leann Elrich Augsburger, and had three children.
 His brother Myron was a prominent Mennonite Church author, evangelist, and theologian.
 Augsburger died at home in Claremont, California on October 30, 2023, at age 85.